RobertFloor/Python_tutorial/Readme.md

-The is the place where I store the code for my Djano tutorial
+The is the place where I store the code for my Djano tutorial.